 2015 Suckling lamb chop parmesan whey, fritter and asparagus with citrus dressing.
 So after that little diversion were back onto course 12 and this little lamb isn’t alone – it has a fritter of lamb brain, a smear of dates, the juice of the lamb along with a cherry & Pedro Ximenez reduction.
 Wowza.

 2015 Saffron veil with melt-in-your-mouth macaroons and tea flower ice cream.
 This was the palate cleanser and my god was it good.
 It came with a saffron infused broth, a granita of caramel & vanilla, a twill of baby carrot & mango along with a hazelnut orange macaron.
-If dessert nirvana existed on a plate this would be it.
+This was dessert nirvana on a plate.

 When did I go?
 September 2015

 The damage: Expect to pay circa €300 per head for the tasting menu and wine (£225ish at the time)

 The good: I rarely utter the word greatness and food together but after this meal I am willing to break that mould and say that this place blew my mind, all of our minds in fact.
 Martin combines modern gastronomic techqiues with traditional Basque ingredients with heaps of avant-garde finesse.
 The true benchmark for any experience like this is the strong will to want to go back and do it all over again – that I have in abundance and it’s the place that we still talk about all the time.